-Figure XX.
-Left: GEBCO pan-Arctic 200m resolution bathymetry product.
+Figure 8: Left: GEBCO pan-Arctic 200m resolution bathymetry product.
 Right: MISR 500 m resolution sea ice roughness product (in metres from 0 to 0.3m) in the Russian sector overlaid on the bathymetry contour lines (black lines every 10m).
 Insets: show the bathymetry and roughness around the island of XX and around the Laptev polynya.
 Credit: Michel Tsamados and Thomas Johnson, UCL.

 In this project we propose to expand this methodology to the Antarctic sea ice.
 The lower latitudes of the Southern Ocean will offer a longer period when the MISR data can be collected (visible light needed).
 In addition we expect the deeper mixed layer and more dynamically coupled ocean in the Antarctic to result in stronger linkages with the ocean floor even at depths larger than 100s metres.
 Preliminary results are shown in figure XX and show promise in better resolving the bathymetry in currently very poorly resolved regions in the Weddell, Amundsen, and other sectors.
 In order to produce a robust sea ice roughness product in Antarctica we will process OIB L1b elevation data for the period 2009 to 2019 and extend our training algorithm to different months of the year corresponding to different insolation.
 Regional tuning of the algorithm might be attempted if needed (for example in the Weddell) and case studies at the highest 275m MISR resolution tested.